 On embarkation day, you should also take some time to assess your cruise cabin’s layout and rearrange the furniture to maximize the space for your travel party.
 This might mean moving tables, ottomans, or other small pieces of furniture out of the way to allow more room to maneuver in the generally tight quarters.
 If there is something in the cabin that you do not plan on using for the duration of the cruise, consider asking your stateroom attendant to simply remove it.

 Use an Over the Door Shoe Organizer

-Yes, even I do not bring enough shoes for a week long cruise to make this a necessary accessory for the cruise cabin.
+No, we do not bring enough shoes for a week long cruise to make this a necessary accessory for the cruise cabin.
 However, if you think outside the box a bit, an over the door shoe organizer can be used for much more than just shoes.
-If you have one of these handy accessories, unpacking your toiletries on embarkation day will be a breeze.
-With individual compartments for things like suntan lotion, perfume/cologne, deodorant, and much more, all your toiletries will be neatly stored in one place without cluttering up the bathroom or desk area.
+If you have one of these handy accessories, unpacking your toiletries will be a breeze.
+With individual compartments for things like suntan lotion, perfume/cologne, deodorant, and much more, all your toiletries will be neatly stored in one place without cluttering up the bathroom or desk counter space.

 Use Magnetic Hooks

 The walls of your cruise cabin are metal, so another great space saving hack is to use magnetic hooks to create extra storage in your stateroom.
 Think beach bags, hats, jackets, or anything else you might ordinarily throw on the sofa or desk.
 These items can now be neatly hung up to allow for extra seating and to reduce clutter.
 These hooks come in a variety of strengths- the 25 lb. hooks will work for lighter objects, but we recommend the 40 lb. magnets for anything with a bit more weight.
 Magnets can also be used to hang cruise daily programs, shore excursion tickets, and other documents that you want to keep handy.